 The table also includes the value of previous years' deferred STI and LTI awards that vested during FY17 and became realisable.
 These values differ from the values in the table in section 15.6.1 that shows the accounting expense for both vested and unvested awards.
-The table does not show values for vested LTI that are not realisable because they remain under restriction from sale for 12 months after vesting.
+The table does not show values for vested LTI that are not realisable because they remain under restriction on sale for twelve months after vesting.